Grace Notes

 It didn’t work.

 In my childhood bedroom, home on Thanksgiving break, while the rest of the house slept, on my knees, I pleaded to a God I didn’t believe in.
-He was my last hope.
+He was my Hail Mary Take Two.

-A warmth cradled me.
-I relaxed, climbed into bed and slept for the first time in months.
+A warmth swaddled me.
+I climbed into bed and slept for the first time in months.

 After graduating, I entered Princeton Theological Seminary.
 Faith was a matter of life and death.

-Ironically, I graduated with a degree but not a stronger faith.
+Ironically, I graduated with a degree but little faith.

-At my first church, I embarked on psychotherapy.
+At my first church, I started therapy.
 It was like being strapped into an amusement park ride with no way to get off, at once terrifying and exhilarating.
 Groping in the darkness of the unconscious, I grabbed scraps, yanked them into the conscious realm and tried to make sense of them.

 I kept a dream journal.
 I kept a regular journal.
 I behaved erratically, got into fist fights, went through an abortion, smoked cigarets, snorted cocaine, walked incessantly.
-All the while I maintained my job, pastor of Hunger Ministries, feeding the homeless, starting a certified farmers’ market in the inner city and assisting in Sunday worship.
+All the while I maintained my job, pastor of Hunger Ministries, feeding the homeless, starting a certified farmers’ market in the inner city and assisting in Sunday worship praying I wouldn’t shit my pants.

-Something was astir, something amiss.
+My shadow was astir.
 I realized my family was not the normal one I had made it out to be.
 In fact, there were many secrets, secrets that I possessed but wouldn’t let myself know.
 I had to steal them.

-I learned my father violated boundaries with me and my mother was emotionally absent.
-And eventually, I learned that I had been sexually abused.
+I learned my father violated me and my mother was emotionally absent.
+And eventually, I accepted the term “sexually abused” as part of my identity.

-I had a vision of God’s hand reaching down to me and his voice asking, “How long will you wait to receive my love?”
+While writing a letter to my mom, and listening to Beethoven’s Ode to Joy, I had a vision of God’s hand reaching down to me and his voice asking, “How long will you wait to receive my love?”
 Yes, my faith was getting stronger.
-And again ironically, not through the church, but the path determined through therapy.

-I quit ministry and set off to follow God.
+Ironically, I quit ministry and set off to get closer to God.
 I journeyed to Port Townsend, Washington.
 I pursued writing, all the while discovering the erotic God.
-And I don’t mean that in a sexual way, though that education was included, but God through the senses.
-Coming from the New York metropolitan area, my senses were dominated by man made products.
+And I don’t mean that in a sexual way, though that education was included, but the universal Christ (see Richard Rohr’s, The Universal Christ) with my body.
+Coming from the New York metropolitan area, my senses were dominated by man-made products.
 Now I saw mountains, smelled fresh air, touched morning dew, heard the infinite silence, tasted oatmeal blueberry muffins fresh out of the collective restaurant oven I worked at.
 My body knitted itself into the fabric of Nature.
 What a joy!

-30 some years later, I still work on my faith yet know my place in this world.
+30 some years later, my faith journey continues: it’s not a destination; it’s always a journey.
+And I know my place in the world.

 contact